CloudLargeScale-UCLouvain/PANDAS/README.md

 - The **plotting script** to plot experiments results

 Both the simulator and the testnet implementations were run on **Linux-based operating systems**.

 ---

+## Hardware

+We run the simulator and a local version of the testbed on a server with 18-core Intel Xeon Gold 5220 CPU and 96 GB of RAM.

+---